unsignedzero/PowerAnalyze/REPORT.md

 ./data/ the code can be invoked by typing "make" in the base directory.
 All data that ends in .csv will be picked up.
 The data is run through a few statistical functions (mean, median, sd, mad and ITR) and each row of the new data frame corresponds to one file.
-A new column, label, is added to group different files together.
+A new column, "label", is added to group different files together.

 Once grouped, this data frame is split into two pieces, a training set and a test set.
 This can be configured, but by default we will have 80% training and